open-telemetry/opentelemetry.io/content/en/blog/2024/java-metric-systems-compared/index.md

   value: {"count":2,"sum":13.4,"min":6.2,"max":7.2,"buckets":[[1.0,0],[5.0,0],[10.0,2]]}
 ```

-Notice how the `http.server.request.duration` metric has 4 distinct series since
+Notice how the `http.server.request.duration` metric has four distinct series
-there are four distinct combinations of `http.request.method`, `http.route`, and
+since there are four distinct combinations of values for `http.request.method`,
-`http.response.status_code`.
-Each of these series has a histogram consisting of
+`http.route`, and `http.response.status_code`.
+Each of these series has a
-count (i.e. total count), sum, min, max, and an array of pairs each containing
+histogram consisting of count (i.e. total count), sum, min, max, and an array of
-the bucket boundaries and bucket count.
+pairs each containing the bucket boundaries and bucket count.

 Our example is trivial, but imagine scaling this out to recording millions or
 billions of measurements.
 The memory and serialization footprint of the